Macy's slashes outlook after steeper than expected sales slowdown

 Macy's blamed 'the late arrival of cold weather'

-Macy’s reported mixed third-quarter results and lowered its full-year earnings and sales forecasts, sending shares lower ahead of the opening bell.
+Macy’s reported mixed third-quarter results and cut its full-year earnings and sales forecasts, sending shares lower ahead of the opening bell.

 Continue Reading Below

 The retailer earned $2 million, or an adjusted 7 cents a share, on revenue of $5.17 billion.
 Wall Street analysts surveyed by Refinitiv were expecting a breakeven quarter on sales of $5.32 billion.
-Comparable sales fell 3.9 percent on an owned basis while same-store sales were down 3.5 percent.
+Comparable sales fell 3.9 percent.

 WALMART, TARGET WINNING AS KOHL'S, MACY'S STUMBLE

 “After seven consecutive quarters of comparable sales growth, we experienced a deceleration in our third-quarter sales,” Macy’s CEO Jeff Gennette said in a statement.
+The slowdown was steeper than expected, he said, even with a particularly strong quarter a year earlier.

-“While we anticipated a negative comp as we were lapping a very strong third quarter last year, the sales deceleration was steeper than we expected.
-However, having cleared the excess inventory we faced earlier in the year, we were able to take a more balanced approach to sales and profit in the quarter, resulting in significantly improved margin compression versus the first half of the year.”
+Still, "having cleared the excess inventory we faced earlier in the year, we were able to take a more balanced approach to sales and profit in the quarter," the CEO added, which meant profit margins were under less pressure than earlier in 2019.

-Macy's cited "late arrival of cold weather, continued soft international tourism and weaker than anticipated performance in lower tier malls" as being responsible for declining sales.
+Macy's cited the "late arrival of cold weather, continued soft international tourism and weaker than anticipated performance in lower-tier malls" as reasons for declining sales.

-Looking ahead, Macy's sees full-year 2019 net sales down 2.5 percent to down 2 percent, below its previous outlook of approximately flat.
-Meanwhile, full-year adjusted diluted earnings per share are now forecast at $2.57 to $2.77, down from the previous forecast of $2.85 to $3.05.
+Looking ahead, the retailer expects full-year net sales will drop as much as 2.5 percent, compared with its previous prediction that they would be roughly the same as in 2018.
+Proft will be $2.57 to $2.77 a share, down from a previous forecast of $2.85 to $3.05.

 The department-store operator booked $17 million of pre-tax gains, or $13 million after taxes, related to asset sales.
 Macy's will sell its landmark building in downtown Seattle and close the store in February 2020.